How Freon Works

 Not every problem related to an air conditioner that only blows hot air is related to the refrigerant.
 You may need to change the filter or install a better thermostat.
 There is no reason your refrigerant should deplete on its own.
 If the Freon or other cooling agent is low, you probably have a leak.
 You should always call an HVAC technician to find and fix the leak before adding more coolant.

-Prepare your system for the warm summer weather soon to arrive.
+Prepare your system for the cool weather that has arrived.

 Main Birmingham Office